The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While law school loan forgiveness programs vary in scope, they usually require you to work for a government or nonprofit organization.
-Some law school forgiveness programs can forgive all of your debt once the requirements are met, while others may forgive only part of it.
-You will usually have to continue making payments on your loans while you work toward forgiveness.
+While law school loan forgiveness programs vary in scope, they usually require you to work in a public service capacity like practicing law for a government entity or nonprofit organization.
+Some law school forgiveness programs forgive all of your debt once the requirements are met, while others offer partial forgiveness.

 5 law school loan forgiveness and repayment programs